EmmaEwert/KITTY/docs/manual/tutorial.rst

 ``Assets/Maps/Tutorial`` as well.
 Tilesets get the extension ``.tmx``, so don't worry about naming them differently from the source image's filename.

+.. figure:: images/tutorial-new-tileset.png
+	:align: center

 	Make sure to set the **Tile width** and **Tile height** to match the tileset images' tile size.
 	If your tileset's tiles have borders around them, you can set the margin and spacing accordingly.

-.. figure:: images/tutorial-new-tileset.png

 If you haven't worked with Tiled before, I recommend looking into `Using the Terrain Brush <https://docs.mapeditor.org/en/stable/manual/using-the-terrain-tool/>`_ in